brandonbraun653/Ichnaea/hw/ver3/NotesForV3.md

 # Version 3 Notes

+## **Major Design Flaw**
+I think I may have overlooked something.
+I need precise voltage control to charge a battery, right?
+The voltage feedback loop for the LTC7871 doesn't allow me to get fine control in the voltage ranges I need, i.e. 48V.
+The steps are roughly 0.47V each.
+I need to somehow achieve a very fine level of control over that feedback loop, or else I'm screwed with this design.

+Is this a valid assumption?
+I'm not sure.
+At the worst case, I lose the ability to fully charge the pack because I can't get close enough to the max charge voltage.
+That may be ok.

 ## Case Considerations
 - The new board layout seems to favor airflow over both sides of the circuit.
   - Design around a standard PC fan or maybe a server fan?